 Epsom Salt Baths

 Epsom salt baths are a great place to start if you’re new to Magnesium supplementation.
-They provide a low, but still effective, does of the mineral, which is great if you want to ease into it.
+They provide a low, but still effective, dose of the mineral, which is great if you want to ease into it.
 Lounging in a bath for 20 minutes or more, with around 3 cups of Epsom salts, yes, you have to aim for quite a high amount, will help you reap the benefits of Magnesium.

 If baths aren’t your thing, don’t stress.
 Try Magnesium sprays or oils as a great alternative to a soak.